swyxio/swyxdotio/content/resources/interesting-laws.md

 - Ebbinghaus Illusion (relative size of circles) https://en.wikipedia.org/wiki/Ebbinghaus_illusion
 - Law of Demeter https://en.wikipedia.org/wiki/Law_of_Demeter
 - Berkson's Paradox https://twitter.com/MWStory/status/1205486677369786369?s=20
+- Shirky Principle: Institutions will try to preserve the problem to which they are the solution

 more:

 - http://utminers.utep.edu/omwilliamson/ENGL1311/fallacies.htm